Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • People who read, curl up, and lean on sofa arms

-• Couples who want stable shared seating
+• Couples who want stable shared seating and comfortable arms

 Where it falls short:

-• Cleaning depends on the upholstery selected
+• Cleaning requirements depend on the fabric selected

 True Custom Roll Arm Sofa